MTCodes01/Folder-Maker/README.md

 - If not, it creates a new folder with default HTML, CSS, and JavaScript files.

 ## Folder Structure
+`
+FolderMaker
+    │- README.md
-  -index.html: Default HTML file with a basic template.
+    │- index.html: Default HTML file with a basic template.
-  -styles.css: Default CSS file with a placeholder comment.
+    │- styles.css: Default CSS file with a placeholder comment.
-  -script.js: Default JavaScript file with a placeholder comment.
+    │- script.js: Default JavaScript file with a placeholder comment.
+  `
 ## How to Run
 Ensure you have Python installed.
 Run the script using python create_folder.py.